Facebook and Instagram experienced a global outage this Friday

 The issues affected both the web version and the mobile application of both platforms, with users unable to log in, feeds that wouldn't load, and direct messages that couldn't be sent.

-On desktop, Instagram only displayed the error message «Sorry, this page isn't available», while the mobile version of Facebook only loaded old cached content without being able to show recent posts.
+On desktop, Instagram only displayed the error message “Sorry, this page isn't available”, while the mobile version of Facebook only loaded cached old content without being able to show recent posts.

 WhatsApp and Telegram served as messaging alternatives for those who were able to access them.

-It's not the first time that Meta's platforms have collapsed on a global scale.
+This is not the first time that Meta's platforms have collapsed on a global scale.

 The most serious incident occurred on October 4, 2021, when all of Meta's platforms were inaccessible for nearly seven hours due to a configuration error in the company's backbone network, which rendered its DNS servers unreachable from the internet, with an estimated cost of $100 million in lost revenue.